danielgaskell/scc/doc/symbos.md

-    unsigned char bytew;  // width of the complete graphic in bytes (must be even) unsigned char h;      // height of this block in pixels unsigned char w;      // width of this block in pixels char* addrData;       // address of graphic data + offset` char* addrEncoding;   // address of encoding byte at the start of the whole graphic unsigned short len;   // size of the complete graphic in bytes } Img_Header;
+    unsigned char bytew;  // width of the complete graphic in bytes (must be even) unsigned char h;      // height of this block in pixels unsigned char w;      // width of this block in pixels char* addrData;       // address of graphic data + offset char* addrEncoding;   // address of encoding byte just before the start of the whole graphic unsigned short len;   // size of the complete graphic in bytes } Img_Header;
 ```